What vaccines are currently available in the United States? Are they effective?

 With high COVID-19 rates in the community, it is possible that you will be exposed to or infected with COVID-19 before you complete your two-vaccine series.
 If you begin to have symptoms of COVID-19 (fever, cough, fatigue, etc.) after your first vaccine and those symptoms last more than 24 hours, you should follow the recommended protocol for quarantine and testing (if necessary).
 If this happens, talk to your primary care provider and discuss when you should get your second dose.

-Do the vaccines work against the COVID-19 variants of concern, like the Delta variant?
+Do the vaccines work against the COVID-19 variants of concern, like the Delta and Omicron variants?

-All COVID-19 vaccines authorized in the United States are highly effective in preventing severe illness and hospitalizations due to COVID-19, including the Delta variant.
+All COVID-19 vaccines authorized in the United States are highly effective in preventing severe illness and hospitalizations due to COVID-19, including the Delta and Omicron variants.

 Does the vaccine help prevent COVID-19 spread in communities, even if a vaccinated person gets infected?